 In January 2020, Anne launched Swim To Win Nevis: a learn-to-swim program created in collaboration with the Nevisian government to address the deep seated fear of the ocean and swimming.
 Anne developed the swim curriculum and has trained more than 25 instructors.
 In 2021, she was on island to launch the first Christena Summer Swim Camps.
 As of 2022, Swim To Win Nevis has taught over 500 children and adults how to swim and safely enjoy the beautiful waters of this Caribbean Island.

-Anne is the Open Water Swimming Technical Delegate for the 2019 Special Olympics World Summer Games in Abu Dhabi, UAE.
-She is also a Member of the Special Olympics Triathlon and Aquatics Sport Resource Teams.
-Anne is the Project Lead of Beach Games - the newest event for Special Olympics.
-She has conducted international training clinics for Special Olympics in Africa, India, Asia Pacific, Europe, the Middle East, South America, and the Caribbean working with athletes, coaches, and program directors from over 65 countries.
+Anne is the Chairperson for Special Olympics Open Water Swimming and Technical Delegate for the 2015 and 2019 World Summer Games.
+She is the Sports Manager for the 2022 Caribbean Unified Beach Games.
+Anne has conducted international training clinics in Africa, India, Asia Pacific, Europe, the Middle East, South America, and the Caribbean working with athletes, coaches, and program directors from over 65 countries.
 She is a major contributor to the International Competition Rules and Coaching Guides for Triathlon and Open Water Swimming.

-Anne uses her own experience as an athlete, coach, mother, race director, and swim partner to train athletes of all levels, helping them break through perceived limits, surpass their personal goals, and achieve successes they never thought possible.
+Anne focuses on the physical, mental and nutritional aspects of sports and balancing multi-sport with the demands of everyday life.
+She uses her own experience as an athlete, coach, mother, race director, and swim partner to train athletes of all levels, helping them break through perceived limits, surpass their personal goals, and achieve successes they never thought possible.